freeradical13/freeradical13.github.io/index.md

 There are a handful of [Metalloids][] which have properties of both metals and nonmetals and run down a diagonal in the p-block (e.g. Boron, Silicon, etc.).

+When an element is anionized, the suffix of its name changes to -ide.
+For example, the Chlorine anion is named Chloride.

 # Big History (Continued)

 After the [Big Bang][], the universe was mostly made of hydrogen, helium, and lithium (the first three elements), some of which combined into plasma stars held together by [gravity][].
 At high enough temperatures inside stars, hydrogen atoms undergo [nuclear fusion][] where nuclei (and their protons and neutrons) combine to produce [helium][stellar nucleosynthesis].
 As the hydrogen is used up to create helium, the star's temperature rises and allows for the fusion of [helium into carbon and oxygen][triple alpha process] and some neon and heavier elements.
 As the star temperature continues to increase, nuclear fusion produces elements [up to iron][heavy elements].
 The remaining elements in the universe are produced by [certain stars' s-processes][s process] and [stars' explosions in a supernova or collapses into a black hole or neutron star][r process].